Applying for approval

 You need approval if the organism you wish to import, develop, field test or release fits the definition of a new organism and is viable.

-Genetically modified organisms and organisms that were not present in New Zealand before 29 July 1998 are considered new.
-We can help you determine if your orga...
+Genetically modified organisms (GMOs) and organisms that were not present in New Zealand before 29 July 1998 are considered new.

-Here you'll find information about the different types of new organism application you can make, the application process, and the form to use.
+Here you'll find information about the different types of new organism applications you can make, the application process, and the form to use.

-A general overview of the processes and statutory timelines for the different application pathways.
+A general overview of the processes and statutory timelines for the different new organism application pathways.

 Sometimes we might need to take a second look at an approval for a new organism.